srinidhinandakumar/user-reputation-system/README.md

 # Cloud Computing- IaaS, SaaS and User Reputation System for Cloud Service Providers
-This is my final year thesis work based on the use of decision tree algorithms for accurate user classification ( users here are clients to cloud service providers)
+This is my final year thesis work based on the use of a decision tree algorithm for accurate user classification ( users here are clients to cloud service providers).

+Team members include @Lucky94 and @jiya-singh

 ## Problem Statement
 Cloud has moved beyond the promise of cost savings.
 As a result, we need to consider the perspective of cloud service providers and not just what the end user or client needs.